-In this add-on, you will change the sprites' appearances in the vector graphics editor.
+you will change the sprite's appearances

 then add new costumes to convey different emotions.

 To start, customize the sprites

 Change the colors of their clothes or hair,

 The reshape tool is particularly useful.

 This allows you to move the vector points

 Use it to easily change the sprite's hair or body.

 Once you've changed one costume in a sprite,

 Click between the costumes and make edits

-Or, copy features between the costumes.
+or copy features between the costumes.

-Select the feature, hold the control or command key and press “C,” navigate to the other
+hold the Ctrl or command key and press C,

 If you have made a lot of changes to the costume,

-change just the eyes.
+then change just the eyes.

 In the new costume, delete the current eyes or eyelids.

 and rename your new costume to match the name

 that the emotions available in the starter project

-are not enough for you!
+are not enough for you.

-to help your characters express more emotions.
+to help your character express more emotions.

 Click on the sprite you want to change.

-This example uses “Isabel talk.”
+This example uses Isabel talk.

-Copy a costume by right clicking on it,
+Copy a costume by right-clicking on it,

 Name the costume at the top.

-Add your own shapes using the “ellipse,” “rectangle,” and “line” tools, and
+Add your own shapes using the ellipse,

 This example turns an ellipse into a tongue.

 If you don't like something you've done,

 If you change your mind again and decide you like it,

 or resize a full piece of the object.

-Place parts of the drawing in front of or behind others using the “move forward one
+Place parts of the drawing in front of or behind others

-layer” and the “move back one layer” buttons.
+and the move back one layer buttons.

 come back to this page to create more add-ons.

 To use the new costume in your project,

-Type the name of the new costume in the emotion parameter for the appropriate part of your story.
+type the name of the new costume in the new motion parameter

 at the very end of the story.

 Click the flag to test.

-The new costume shows at the end.
+Awesome, the new costume shows at the end.

-Now, it's your turn.
+Now it's your turn.

 Change the design of the sprites

-Replicate these changes in the sprites' other costumes,
+Replicate these changes in the sprite's other costumes,

 so that the open and closed costume for each sprite match.